-George Khut’s work with body-focussed interactive art is unique in it’s focus on the experiences of embodiment that bio-medical and digital interaction technologies can afford.
+George Khut’s work with body-focussed interactive art is unique in it’s focus on the experiences of embodiment that bio-medical and digital interaction technologies and biofeedback training methods can support.

 This is the essense of biofeedback training in clinical, theraputic practice - and Khut’s interactive artworks apply these principals to a creative re-imagining of selfhood, agency and embodiment.